Home Compare TXN vs WAF.DE

 Texas Instruments vs Siltronic: Which Stock Looks Stronger in 2026?

-Texas Instruments holds the cleaner structural position, with the lead spread across profitability and stability.
+Texas Instruments holds the cleaner structural position, with the lead spread across profitability and growth.
 Siltronic does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-This is not just a one-metric split: both profitability and stability materially support the lead.
-The overall score gap is 46 points in favour of Texas Instruments Incorporated.
+This is not just a one-metric split: both profitability and growth materially support the lead.
+Texas Instruments Incorporated leads by 38 points on the overall comparison score.

 INDUSTRY COMPARISON